sophosukps/Turn_On_Tamper_EDB_MSP/README.md

 # Turn_On_Tamper_EDB_MSP
+This will turned on Tamper Protection for all machines in every sub estate.
 Please follow the PDF Guide